leanprover/vscode-lean4/README.md

   - `match` is a boolean, where `true` (`false`) means blocks in the tactic state matching `regex` will be included (excluded) in the info view,
   - `flags` are additional flags passed to the [JavaScript RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
   - The `name` key is optional and may contain a string that is displayed in the dropdown instead of the full regex details.
-* `lean.infoViewFilterIndex`: index of the filter applied to the tactic state (in the array `lean.infoViewTacticStateFilters`).
-An index of -1 means no filter is applied.
 * `lean.typeInStatusBar`: controls whether the type of the term under the cursor is displayed as a status bar item (`true` by default).
 * `lean.typesInCompletionList`: controls whether the types of all items in the list of completions are displayed.
 By default, only the type of the highlighted item is shown.